sathipal/lwm2m_over_mqtt/README.md

 #### Run lwm2m Client

-Run the following command in command console to start the lwm2m Client
+Run the following command in command console to start the lwm2m Client. `mqtt.properties` must be present in the same directory where you will run this program.
 ```shell
 $ cd jars
 //In raspberry Pi